Pujiarto-Tri/lombokbarat_dashboard/README.md

-# ppid_flutter
+# Lombok Barat Dashboard

-A new Flutter project.
+a single App to access all Lombok Barat Apps, Build using Flutter

 ## Getting Started